 The London House Course

-The programme studies the development of the London house from the Renaissance to the present.
+The 7-day London House course, directed by David Adshead, studies the development of the London house from the Renaissance to the present.
 It combines numerous visits to houses, many of them private, with a series of lectures by leading authorities.
 Progressing chronologically and exploring all over London, the course takes members inside grand aristocratic buildings, smaller domestic houses, artists’ studios and the garden suburb.

 Enrolment and fees

-The cost of the course will be confirmed nearer the date.
+The cost of the course will be announced shortly.
 This is a non-residential course, the fee includes all lunches, tuition, admissions, travel by coach and receptions on a few evenings.
-NB.
-Occasional travel by underground is not included and course members must bring their own travelcard.
+NB: occasional travel by underground is not included and course members must bring their own travelcard.